 The best area to stay in Melaka is probably the neighborhood of Jonker Walker Street.
 This is where many tourist attractions are located at such as the Christ Church, Stadthuys, Melaka river cruise, etc. So if you stay nearby, you can get around by walking.

 During my trip to Melaka, I stayed at Bayview hotel Melaka – a 3-star hotel located in Jalan Bendahara (15mins walking to the Jonker Walker) for the price of around 150RM.
 The room is quite big, clean, and fully furnished with a massive window (although the view is not beautiful…at all).
 However, one of my concerns is that the area is a little bit dangerous for solo female travelers (as I feel) because I didn’t see many people walking around, so if you travel alone, I recommend you take a taxi when it’s late.
 Overall, I think it was quite ok with that price and location.

 Note: Since 2017, Malaysia applies tourism tax for foreigners at a flat rate of 10RM/room/night (no matter where in Malaysia).
 So if you stay there for 4 nights, you have to pay 40RM/room.

 5. Best things to do in Melaka

 Best things to do in Melaka in the daytime

 - Admire Malacca Straits Mosque

 The mosque is situated on the man-made Pulau Malacca Island which is quite far from the city center taking about 15mins by taxi (costs about 15RM/way).
 It is a gorgeous white mosque with the harmonization between the Middle Eastern and Malay architectural styles floating on the water.
-I have to say that this is my favorite destination in Melaka because of its beauty and the interesting experience of wearing a Muslim outfit for free.

 Address: Jalan Pulau Melaka 8, 75000 Melaka, Malaysia